king-alpha/Chatio/Readme.md

 # Chatio
-A nodejs chat application built on top of the express framework with socket.io for real time messaging mognodb for database connection and express-session for session management that connects all users to one platform.
+A nodejs chat application built on top of the express framework with socket.io for real time messaging, mongodb for database connection and express-session for session management.
+This application connects all users to one platform.